midibox/mios32/modules/blm_x/README.txt

 choose BLM_X_LED_NUM_COLS values like 4,8,12,16 etc. and color-mode 0.
 If you set LED states only by module functions, you don't have to care about this on the software side.

+Note that serial register assignment / color mode can be re-configured by software ( BLM_X_ConfigSet(..) ).

 Debouncing
 ----------